 At Zola, the art of giving a great present is our passion.
-While wedding gift tends to get all the attention, we know that bridal shower gifts can be just as challenging for guests, whether it’s figuring out the rules of decorum or picking the perfect present.
+While wedding gifts tend to get all the attention, we know that bridal shower gifts can be just as challenging for guests, whether it’s figuring out the rules of decorum or picking the perfect present.
 Many wedding guests turn to us for advice on bridal shower gifts, and now we’re sharing our gifting wisdom with you, too.
 Keep reading for answers to all of your bridal shower gift etiquette questions.

 How Much Should I Spend on a Bridal Shower Gift?

-What to spend on a bridal shower gifts depends on your relationship to the bride and your financial situation.
+What to spend on bridal shower gifts depends on your relationship to the bride and your financial situation.
 If you’re particularly close with the bride-to-be, you’re encouraged to choose a gift that’s more sentimental and on the higher-end of your budget.
 That said, on average, guests spend between $25-$75+ on a bridal shower gift.

 Is It OK to Give a Group Bridal Shower Gift?

 Absolutely!
 Group gifts are a great idea for bridal showers.
 A bridal shower group gift is a popular gifting option, both for the couple and bridal shower guests.
 If you would like to surprise the bride with a big ticket item that’s beyond your budget, it’s perfectly acceptable for you and other guests to pool your resources and buy the gift together.
 Plus, it can be fun to brainstorm group gift ideas with one another.
 If the bride is registered on Zola, you’re in luck—Zola’s Group Gifting feature makes purchasing a group gift easy and convenient.

 Is It OK to Give a Cash Bridal Shower Gift?